INSIDE: 10 Epic Reasons to Visit Sunshine City Tokyo Shopping Mall. Updated April 2019.

 - Infinitescape, where you take a fun stroll through a giant kaleidoscope.

-Bakers Diner has ‘Omellet’ desserts like the ones pictured above.
+Bakers Diner has ‘Omelet’ desserts like the ones pictured above.
 Kids will LOVE these!
-Alpa B1- Shop 2 at Sunshine City Ikebukuro
+Alpa building, B1- Shop 2 at Sunshine City Ikebukuro

-The Moomin Stand can be found on B1 at Stand 55.
+The Moomin Stand can be found in the Alpa building, B1 at Stand 55.

-Pikachu and Pokemon Music Cafe 1st Floor, Shop 26 (Limited time shop)
+Pikachu and Pokemon Music Cafe, Alpa Building, 1st Floor, Shop 26 (Limited time shop)

-Here’s our picks of the best things to do in Ikebukuro.
+Here’s our picks of the best things to do in Ikebukuro town.

 Our favourite shop in Japan is Tokyu Hands Ikebukuro.